mstksg/inCode/copy/entries/story-of-shapes.md

 This is also leveraged by the *[async][]* library to give us the `Concurrently` `Applicative` instance.
 Normally `<*>` for IO gives us sequential combination of IO effects.
 But, `<*>` for `Concurrently` gives us *parallel* combination of IO effects.
-This is only possible because we can launch all of the IO effects in parallel at the same time, because *we know what the IO effects are* before we actually have to execute them to get the results.
+We can launch all of the IO effects in parallel at the same time because *we know what the IO effects are* before we actually have to execute them to get the results.
 If we needed to know the results, this wouldn't be possible.

 [async]: https://hackage.haskell.org/package/async

 This also gives some insight into the [`Backwards` Applicative wrapper][backwards] --- because the shape of the final does not depend on the *result* of either, we are free to combine the shapes in whatever order we want.
-It's how every monoid gives rise to a "backwards" monoid:
+In the same way that every monoid gives rise to a "backwards" monoid:

 [backwards]: https://hackage.haskell.org/package/transformers-0.6.1.2/docs/Control-Applicative-Backwards.html